CliMA/Oceananigans.jl/docs/src/model_setup/buoyancy_and_equation_of_state.md

 ```

-Otherwise, if you want to be explicit, you can simply pass `buoyancy = nothing` to the model constructor.
+Alternatively, if you want to be explicit, you can simply pass `buoyancy = nothing` to the model constructor.

 ```jldoctest buoyancy
 julia> grid = RectilinearGrid(size=(64, 64, 64), extent=(1, 1, 1));